phuonglh/vn.vitk/POS.md

 `./bin/spark-submit ~/vitk/target/vn.vitk-2.0.jar -t tag -a tag -i
   <input-file> -o <output-file>`

+Because the default mode of the tagger is `tag`, we can drop the argument `-a tag`in the command above.

 There is not any `-m` argument in the command above, therefore, Vitk runs in the stand-alone cluster mode which uses a single local machine